-Trump, Congressional GOP Back Off From Immediate Obamacare Repeal
+Trump, GOP Lawmakers Back Off From Immediate Obamacare Repeal

 Policy-ish

-Trump, Congressional GOP Back Off From Immediate Obamacare Repeal
+Trump, GOP Lawmakers Back Off From Immediate Obamacare Repeal

 There's a moment in the Broadway musical Hamilton where George Washington says to an exasperated Alexander Hamilton: "Winning is easy, young man.
 Governing's harder."